extcode/cart/Documentation/AdministratorManual/Configuration/Main/Index.rst

       int
    Description
       Activates the option to add products via AJAX action.
 There is no forwarding to the shopping cart page.
+      The value is used as typeNum in the default templates of extcode/cart-books, extcode/cart-events, extcode/cart-products and other product extensions.
       The response can used to display messages or update the MiniCart-Plugin.
+   Default
+      2278001